-Running a warehouse, operating a functioning factory and even purchasing your weekly shopping at the supermarket has never been easier now, thanks to the wonderful thing that is the barcode.
+Running a warehouse, operating a functioning factory, and even purchasing your weekly shopping at the supermarket has never been easier now, thanks to the incredible practicalities of a barcode.

-Everything from cereal packets to library books have a barcode and while they may seem simple, these black and white zebra stripes are essential to the smooth running of many operations.
-While we see the humble barcode every day, do you ever stop to think how they actually work?
+Everything from cereal packets to library books has a barcode.
+They may seem simple and often go unnoticed in our daily lives, but these black and white zebra stripes are essential to the smooth running of many operations.
+So, while we see the humble barcode every day, do you ever stop to think how they actually work?

+There’s no doubt that the invention of barcodes has made life much easier.
 Before we had barcode technology, our processes and structures were somewhat simpler.
-However, while they were manual, they caused more errors and data wasn’t as accurate as it today.
-There’s no doubt that the invention of barcodes has made life much easier.
+However, while they were manual, they caused more errors, and data wasn’t as accurate as it is today.

-The barcode was initially invented by Norman Joseph Woodland and Bernard Silver in 1948 to make reading product information much easier during checkout processes.
-The first prototype used ultraviolet ink, however, this didn’t work as the pair had hoped.
-While the first attempt didn’t fully work out, it didn’t stop the inventors from trying again.
-They then adapted a version made from the structure of Morse code, where they utilised dashes and dots.
+Norman Joseph Woodland and Bernard Silver initially invented the barcode in 1948 to make reading product information much easier during checkout processes.
+The initial prototype used ultraviolet ink; however, this didn’t operate as the pair had hoped.
+While the first attempt didn’t entirely work out, it didn’t stop the inventors from trying again.
+They adapted a version made from the structure of Morse code, where they utilised dashes and dots.

 The modern-day one-dimensional barcode is read using a scanner.
-This scanner sends out a laser which detects the pattern.
-When the laser of a particular frequency sweeps across the barcode, some of the light is absorbed, while the rest is reflected.
-This is the reason for the use of black and white; the black lines are absorbed, and the white spaces are reflected.
+This scanner sends out a laser that detects the pattern.
+When the laser of a particular frequency sweeps across the barcode, some light is absorbed while the rest reflects.

 Dots and Lines

-So, we now know how the lines are scanned, but what about those numbers underneath?
-While a computer can trump the human brain in many ways, they can still only essentially read binary, or base 10; 0’s and 1’s.
-This is one of the main reason why a barcode looks the way it does.
+While a computer can trump the human brain in many ways, they can still only essentially read binary or base 10; 0’s and 1’s.
+This is one of the main reasons a barcode looks the way it does.
 Think of the black and white as 0’s and 1’s, or on and offs.

-Taking into consideration what we know about the light reflection, the black parts don’t reflect very well, therefore are recorded as a 1, and the white parts are recognised by the light scanner, so are seen as 0’s.
+Considering what we know about the light reflection, the black parts don’t reflect very well; therefore, they are recorded as a 1.
+However, the light scanner recognises the white sections, so they are seen as 0’s.

-All barcodes will represent a twelve-digit number, which are usually printed underneath as a backup for possible complications.
+Most barcodes display a twelve-digit number, usually printed underneath as a backup for possible complications.
 Here are what the numbers represent:

-Each element of a 1D barcode (1 digit in barcode language) is divided into 7 vertical modules, which consist of individual bars and spaces.
-So, while you may not necessarily notice it, there are in fact 95 evenly spaced columns on each barcode, all with separate detailed data.
-These groups are interpreted by the computer as 1 digit only.
-For example, the number 1 is actually 0011001 (or a series of spaces and bars).
+Each element of a 1D barcode (1 digit in barcode language) is divided into seven vertical modules consisting of individual bars and spaces.
+The computer interprets these groups as 1 digit only.
+For example, the number 1 is 0011001 (or a series of spaces and bars).
+So, while you may not necessarily notice it, there are, in fact, 95 evenly spaced columns on each barcode, all with separate detailed data.

 However, there are a variety of diverse types of barcodes.
-UPC or Universal Product Number, while the most common type is restricted to around 20 alpha-numerical characters.
+The most common type is UPC or Universal Product Number restricted to around 20 alpha-numerical characters.
 Any more than that would need a QR (2D Barcode) code.

-So, the barcode.
-Essentially it is a rapid way of inputting numerical data, and there is no doubt about it that they make processes much easier, and quicker.
+Essentially a barcode is a way to encode information in a visual pattern that a scanner can read.
+It is a rapid way of inputting numerical data, and there is no doubt that they make processes much easier and quicker.

-If you are ready for a total integrated barcoding solution for your business, GSM Barcoding can help.
+If you are ready for a total integrated barcoding system for your business, GSM Barcoding can help.
+Our asset tracking systems and barcode label printing are ideal for assisting companies manage their stock and product identification.
 Ready and waiting with the latest and innovative technology, we can take your business to more streamlined and smooth structures.
-Simply get in touch today.
+Simply get in touch today for more information.